unChaz/sci-fi-5e/srd/classes/ranger.md

 #### Vanish

 Starting at 14th level, you can use the Hide action as a bonus action on your turn.
-Also, you can’t be tracked by nonmagical means, unless you choose to leave a trail.
+Also, you can’t be tracked by nontek means, unless you choose to leave a trail.

 #### Feral Senses